How to Become an Owner Operator Truck Driver

 Trucking is a great way to make some extra money and see the country.
 It’s also a great way to get a behind-the-wheel experience, which can lead to a career as a truck driver.
 Here are some tips on how to become an owner operator truck driver:

 1. Start with a clean record – Anyone who wants to become a truck driver needs a clean driving record.
 This includes any traffic violations that were minor, as well as any major accidents.

-2. Get your CDL – If you want to become an owner operator truck driver, you need a Commercial Driver’s License (CDL).
+2. Get your CDL – If you want to become a truck driver, you need a Commercial Driver’s License (CDL).
 This license will allow you to drive loaded trucks in interstate and intrastate commerce.

 3. Get your endorsements (Optional)- Once you have your CDL, you need to get endorsements for hazardous material transportation, long arm, and trailer brake requirements.
 These endorsements will give you the authority to drive specialty trucks in specific industries.

 An Owner Operator Truck Driver is a person who drives their own truck, rather than being employed by a company to do so.
 They typically work for themselves, and are responsible for all aspects of their trucking business, from loading and unloading cargo to driving the truck.
 This can be a very rewarding career, as an Owner Operator can make a lot of money working their own schedule and doing what they love.

 What are the Requirements for Becoming an Owner Operator Truck Driver?

 To become an owner operator truck driver, you will need to have a valid Class A CDL with at least two years of driving experience.
 Additionally, you must have a safe driving record and pass the requisite DOT physical examination.
 You will also need to have a good commercial truck driving reputation and possess excellent customer service skills.
 Finally, you must be able to pass a drug test and financial responsibility assessment.

 What are the Benefits of Becoming an Owner Operator Truck Driver?